DakshC17/llm-long-term-memory/README.md

 > **Note:** The `.env` file is not committed to version control for security reasons.

+## FURTHER IMPROVEMENTS
+1. Removing the json and fitting a vector database something like pinecone..
+2. LLM can remeber the things through embeddings and do semantic matching through the embeddings...

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.